Tonize/GMS/README.md

 -Optimization Visualization

 Disclaimer:
 This was our first taste of working on a project as a team.
-I also had absolutely no knowledge of python until this project had begun since everyone coded in python.
+I also had absolutely no knowledge of python until this project had begun since everyone coded in python but I learned along the way!

 Programs used
 - flask